camillapaoloni/bHLH/README.md

 - Scripts use paths relative to the project root.
 If running from a different directory, set `BHLH_PROJECT_ROOT=/path/to/repo`.
 - `outputs/` and `data/intermediate/` are intentionally **not tracked** by Git (figures and intermediate tables are reproducible).
 - Very large raw FASTA files `data/raw/Zoonomia_protaln/*.fa` are excluded from Git (GitHub 100 MB limit).
 Keep them locally or store them externally (or via Git LFS).
+This data can be downloaded at https://zoonomiaproject.org/the-data/

 ## Quick Re-Runs (Safe / No Re-Download)